snowleopard/selective/README.md

     handle = handleA
 ```

-This might look suspicious, but since `Const m a` has no `a`, it is not
-required to skip any effects.
-Therefore, you can use it to extract the
+Although we don't need the handler `Const m (a -> b)` (note that
+`Const m (Either a b)` holds no values of type `a`), we choose to
+accumulate the effects associated with it.
+This allows us to extract
-static structure of a given selective computation.
+the static structure of any selective computation very similarly
+to how this is done with applicative computations.

 The `Validation` instance is perhaps a bit more interesting.